 Each year, Visit Bend produces a stunning coffee table called Ineffable.

-But allow me to make a small plea for the Bend Sustainability Fund?
+Allow me to make a small plea for the Bend Sustainability Fund

 In a nutshell, the Bend Sustainability Fund supports projects that create or enhance sustainable projects in and around Bend.
 Recent examples include things like river restoration projects or a plan to restore the historic Warm Springs Commissary to create space for food, art, education, and tribal history.

 And here’s a clever way to contribute.
 Visit Bend produces a stunning coffee table called Ineffable.
 This sustainably-produced photo collection features Central Oregon’s landscapes, people, recreation, and urban settings.
-We’ve got three years’ worth of them for sale at $15 apiece, or bundle them in a gift-worthy trio for just $30.
+We’ve got volumes from several seasons for sale at $15 apiece, or buy three or more for $10 each.
 Then divvy them up among your favorite people on this year’s gift list.
 All funds from the sale of Ineffable go to the Bend Sustainability Fund, and you can grab your copies when you swing by to drop off those PakTech plastics.

 The axe throwing experience at Unofficial Logging Co. is a sure win for anyone on your list!

-A few years back, my fam shifted to buying mostly experience-based gifts instead of tangible stuff.
-It’s now become a habit, and even though that post I just linked to is a few years old, I refer to it each year for ideas on experience-based gifts.
+Several years ago, my family shifted to buying mostly experience-based gifts instead of tangible stuff.
+It’s now our favorite habit, and even though that post I just linked to is a few years old, I refer to it each year for ideas on experience-based gifts.

 One year when funds were lean, we spent five bucks per family member for an hour of vintage arcade game play together at Vector Volcano.
 We laughed, we competed, we found our holiday spirit somewhere between the pinball machines and Ms. Pac-Man.